melatech/DirectoryApp/README.md

 </br>
 ### TODO

-1. Navigaton Back Button implementation (Time was against me)
-2. Cache the data in the repository so no need to call API every time.
+1. Cache the data in the repository so no need to call API every time.
-3. Use Jetpack Compose to implement ui
+2. Use Jetpack Compose to implement ui